• Listen Up: Stephenie Meyer is a Karen

 “Tyler told everyone he’s taking you to prom,” Jessica informed me with suspicious eye… “That’s why Lauren doesn’t like you,”Jessica giggled while we pawed through the clothes.

-Why is this problematic?
-It portrays young women as vapid, boy-obsessed teenagers who need to compete with each other for the attention of men.
-Bella is represented as the “cool girl,” the girl who does not seek attention from men, the girl who is above competition and is just as bland as the other characters.
-From the beginning to the end of the book, her ambition is to be with Edward and to protect Edward in her human way.
-It is only in the Epilogue that she develops a new goal: become a vampire.
-Lo and behold, she wants to be a vampire so she can stay with Edward.
+Why are these excerpts problematic?
+They portray young women as vapid, boy-obsessed teenagers who need to compete with each other for the attention of men.
+Bella is the stereotypical “cool girl”; the girl who does not seek attention from men; the girl who is above competition yet is just as bland as other characters.
+Bella is shrunk into an object to be coveted, wanted, fought over, and won.
+She is largely apolitical and unopinionated except for her judgmental views towards her peers.
+She is both the epitome of white privilege and a “proper” young lady.

 “That’s why I’m so happy that he’s found you, dear.”
 The endearment sounded very natural on her lips.
 “He’s been the odd man out for far too long; it’s hurt me to see him alone.”